Cross platform app development with HTML5

 Much has been said about programming apps on this blog; also about Android and iOS app development, on responsive and native applications and about how to monetise all these mobile projects.
 Even app design has secured a foothold in our blog.
 However, there is a good mobile development option available to us that we’ve never made abundantly clear.
 We’re talking about cross platform app development with HTML5.

-For those who have just landed to the world of apps, the difference between native and cross platform applications is that the former are ‘written’ in their own app programming language.
-On the other hand, the latter are developed in a single code that is interpreted and adjusted to the different devices; we would say that the concept is practically synonymous to that of web applications − which we’ve discussed several times.
+For those who have just landed to the world of apps, the difference between native and cross platform applications is that the former is ‘written’ in their own app programming language.
+On the other hand, the latter is developed in a single code that is interpreted and adjusted to the different devices; we would say that the concept is practically synonymous to that of web applications − which we’ve discussed several times.

 HTML5 is precisely one of the languages allowing us to create cross platform apps − which can be accessible from any device – by undertaking a single development process.
-Let’s see what it is a little more in depth:
+Let’s see what it is a little more in-depth:

 What exactly is HTML5?

-HTML5 is a mark-up language used to structure and display content in websites.
+HTML5 is a markup language used to structure and display content in websites.
 It provides support to advanced multimedia applications − including audio and video.
 But it also allows us to modify a page’s layout and thus change its appearance.